 After you cover them with sauce and cheese, they are ready to bake!

 White or Dark Meat?

-We always use the dark meat in the enchiladas because it gives a juicier and richer taste than white meat, characteristic of Mexican food.
-Plus, dark meat kind of grosses me out so it’s a great way to “hide” it.
-Wondering about the nutrition of dark meat versus white meat?
-According to my research there is a bit more B-Vitamins, iron, zinc and fat in dark meat versus white.
-This article explains it pretty well.
-Since the calorie difference is only about 30-50calories per ounce, for your nutritional bang for your buck dark meat wins out.
-However, whether you use white or dark meat these turkey enchiladas are sure to be a home run with the whole family!
+We always use at least some dark meat in the enchiladas because it gives a juicier and richer taste than white meat, characteristic of Mexican food.
+Are you wondering about the nutrition of dark meat versus white meat?
+There is a bit more B-Vitamins, iron, zinc, and fat in dark meat versus white, but the calories are slightly higher in dark meat.

 - 3 cups turkey meat (I used the leftover dark meat)

 - 6 whole-grain tortillas use GF if needed

 - 8 ounces shredded Mexican Blend (2 ounces plus 6 ounces divided)